Hire Android developers to launch your mobile application on Google PlayStore

 - Once all prerequisites are done, submit, and publish your app to the Google Play store.

 Provide details for Store Listing

-The way your app page looks like in the Google Play Store will play an instrumental role in attracting Android users.
+The way your app page looks in the Google Play Store will play an instrumental role in attracting Android users.
 After uploading the “.apk” file of your app, go to the “Store Listing” tab.
 Now, add details of the app, like a “Short description” (of 12 to 80 characters) and a “Full description” (of up to 100 characters) of the app, add screenshots, and promo video link.

 You can also provide details such as contact, category, and more.
-Remember, store listing can be updated any time.
+Remember, store listing can be updated at any time.
 So don’t get in panic mode.